bbauska/JS-svg/README.md

 coordinates that define the point relative to which the transform occurs.
-For example, in the case of the rotate command, we are randomly rotating the rect relative to 500 500, that is, the center of the viewBox.
+For example, in the case of the rotate command, we are randomly rotating the rect relative to 500 500, that is, the center of the viewBox.</p>

-We have one line left to include in the loop, right after our switch statement.
-This is the line that actually creates the element and applies the props to it.
+<p>We have one line left to include in the loop, right after our switch
+statement.
+This is the line that actually creates the element and applies the props to it.</p>

 <pre>
 // <i>Create the element and set its properties.</i>
 svg.create(element).set(props);
 </pre>

-When you run the sketch now, you should (hopefully) see something along the lines of Figure 4-3.
-Perhaps we weren't so successful in making it look less explosive (it looks like an eruption of confetti to me), but the different shapes and the addition of stroke values definitely add more in the way of variety and visual interest.
+<p>When you run the sketch now, you should (hopefully) see something along
+the lines of Figure 4-3.
+Perhaps we weren't so successful in making it look less explosive (it looks like an eruption of confetti to me), but the different shapes and the addition of stroke values definitely add more in the way of variety and visual interest.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 23.
 A confetti-like scattering of random elements (93) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"